European Technical Assessment (ETA)

 You would like to request an ETA?
 Please fill in the following form:

-After we have received your ETA request, we will first check to see if we have received all the necessary documents and if an assessment basis already exists for your construction product.
+We begin processing your ETA request by checking whether we have received all the necessary documents and whether an assessment basis already exists for your construction product.
 As soon as your technical file is complete, you will receive an official application confirmation from us.

-This will mark the start of the actual procedure, which is similar to the one for a national approval.
-We will draw up a test plan and recommend suitable test laboratories to you.
-You will take the test plan to the institute of your choice and have the necessary test reports drawn up there.
-We will then evaluate the submitted test reports and issue the ETA.
+This marks the start of the actual procedure, which is similar to the one for a national approval.
+We will draw up a test plan and recommend suitable test laboratories.
+You may then take the test plan to the institute of your choice and have the necessary test reports drawn up there.
+Afterwards, we will evaluate the submitted test reports and issue the ETA.

 The processing time for an ETA depends on the complexity of the product and the testing requirements.
-However, the procedure usually only takes a few months.